orstavik/JoiEvents/docs/2_EventToEvent/11_Pattern21_ReverseGlobalization.md

 event composition from JS state management and HTML content construction.

 Another huge benefit of the composed events based on the EarlyBird pattern is that they are modular and DOM independent.
-Unless you have done something wrong.
-This both makes them extremely **reusable** and **modular**.
+This makes them both extremely **reusable** and **modular**.
 Their reusability makes them highly worth while for the developer to invest in.
 Their extremely low couplings to anything other than their triggering events makes them simple to specialize and gives room for edge case management.
+They are super cool.
-These two aspects combined just makes them super cool.
-You can make them highly specialized and efficient and still remain confident that when you just drop them into your app, they will work as smooth as silk.
+You can make them highly specialized and efficient and still remain confident that when you just drop them into your app, they will work as intended.

 A third benefit of EarlyBird composed events is that they are dynamic.
 Add any element to the DOM, and the composed event will automatically be applied to that element.